Learn these 12 health idioms with example + video

 To be a couch potato: of health idioms

-10. To have a one-track mind (Of idioms for health)
+10. To have a one-track mind (Of idioms related to health)

 Imagine if you really, really liked one thing, like a favorite game or a type of food.
 You might think about it a lot and want to do it or have it all the time.